-The congress was reorganised into a digital meeting e-ECE 2020 which took place 5-9 September 2020, which was a five-day three-channel programme across eight Focus Areas plus COVID-19 content.
+Due to the ongoing pandemic, the 2021 congress was held in a digital format, with e-ECE 2021 being held on 22-26 May 2021.
+It was a six-channel programme across the eight Focus Areas.
 The meeting was hosted on the ESE on Demand platform.

-4675 attendees from 110 countries attended with over 1765 abstracts submitted; going digital proved to be a benefit in terms of reaching the endocrine community across the globe.
+3453 attendees from 104 countries attended with 1388 abstracts submitted; the digital meeting proved to be a benefit in terms of reaching the endocrine community across the globe.
 Sessions were included for all different audiences and strong support was delivered by the industry partners.
-98% of those who attended agreed that they would attend the meeting again.